-Below you’ll find some details on common NP concentrations.
-We suggest you contact any school that draws your attention because clinical hours and specific requirements vary.
+Below you’ll find some details on common NP focuses.
+We suggest you contact any school that draws your attention because clinical hours and requirements vary.

-Executive leader: Focus on the administrative side of nursing.
-This type of program delves into how to manage personnel, develop and implement policy, budget, and use information technology.
+Executive leader: Focus on the admin side of nursing.
+This type of program delves into how to manage personnel, develop and implement policy, budget, and use IT.

 Family nurse practitioner, primary care: Promotes holistic health care to adults and children in a family systems context.
 May diagnose and treat children, adults and the elderly across the lifespan.
-Common courses include advanced health assessment, advanced pathophysiology and advanced pharmacology.
+Common courses include advanced health assessment and advanced pharmacology.

 Neonatal nurse practitioners: Focus on care of newborns.
-Students might complete extensive clinical work and specialty courses.
-Some of these might include topics in advanced pediatric health, pharmacology, and nursing care for high-risk newborns.
+Students might complete extensive clinical work and niche courses.
+Some of these might be topics in advanced pediatric health, pharmacology, and nursing care for high risk newborns.

 Psychiatric mental health nurse practitioners: Provide care for patients with psychiatric disorders, medical organic brain disorders, and substance abuse problems

 Nurse educator: Focus on teaching to other nurses.
-Courses may ready graduates to develop courses and programs which integrate nursing with educational philosophy.
+Courses may ready grads to develop courses and programs which integrate nursing with educational philosophy.

 HOW LONG DO YOU HAVE TO BE IN SCHOOL TO BE A NURSE PRACTITIONER?

-To become a nurse practitioner, students must first complete a 4-year Bachelor’s of Science in Nursing (BSN).
+To become an NP, you must first complete a 4 year BSN.
 Post BSN, you’ll need to earn a master’s degree program that trains nurse practitioners.
 Called MSN or Nurse Practitioner (NP) degrees, these may take from 2 to 4 years.

-Time to completion also varies with course load, full or part-time format and track (see above).
-For instance, some students who enter an MSN program with an ADN or Diploma rather than a BSN will be required to complete extra (e.g. 45 credit hours).
-The program typically can then be completed in about 2.6 years.
+Time to complete also varies with course load, full or part time format and track (see above).
+For instance, some who enter an MSN program with an ADN or Diploma rather than a BSN will be required to complete extra (e.g. 45 credit hours).
+The program often can then be completed in about 2.6 years.

 |School||# of Credits Required||Start Dates||Minimum Months to Complete|